MagnusS0/Cardio-Good-Fitness/README.md

 | -1.413725 | -2.215254 | -0.421117 | -0.325362 | -1.260365 | -0.351792 |
 | -1.269303 | -1.595120 | 0.503286 | -1.371166 | -1.122218 | -1.086527 |

-#### 4. Beacuse the data set was unbalanced I determind to use under smapling to recuse the majority classes (TM194 and TM498).
+#### 4. Beacuse the data set was unbalanced I determind to use under smapling to reduse the majority classes (TM194 and TM498).
 ```python
 from imblearn.under_sampling import RandomUnderSampler